Hamidalavi/Javascript-tips/learn/6-grammar.md

 }
 ```

-Note: `break itrate` does not mean "go to the `itrate` labeled position to continue", but rather, "break out of the loop/block that is labeled `itrate` and continue after it".
+**Note**: `break itrate` does not mean "go to the `itrate` labeled position to continue", but rather, "break out of the loop/block that is labeled `itrate` and continue after it".
 Not exactly a `goto` in the traditional sense.

 `break` is very useful everywhere.
 For example: